asaracc/job-automator/README.md

 - 3_cover_letter.md / .pdf: Personalized Cover letter.

-- metadata.json: All data in a structured file ready to be inserted if needed.
+- metadata.json: All data in a structured file ready to be inserted in a Database in the future.

 # 📊 Data Repository (Master Log)